sabrogden/Ditto/index.md

 3. Open Ditto by clicking its icon in the system tray or by pressing its Hot Key which defaults to Ctrl + ` – i.e. hold down Ctrl and press the back-quote (tilde ~) key.
 4. Double click or press enter on the item to paste it to the previous window.

-## Data
+## Local First
+- No login
-- No accounts
+- No cloud
 - No telemetry
-- All data saved locally

 ## Windows Code-Signing Policy
 Free code signing on Windows binaries provided by [SignPath.io](https://about.signpath.io), certificate by SignPath Foundation.